randomouscrap98/contentapi/README.md

 with it, so the service is active.
 You run `sudo systemctl daemon-reload` to refresh the system after editing the file AFTER enabling it.

-*So the basic steps:*
+**Full steps:**
 1. Set up the directory on your server/wherever which will house the binaries, settings, and sqlite database.
 You probably don't want global read on this folder...
 2. Set up a `postinstall.sh` script in that same folder.
 The post install script will be called after the app is installed.
    - I use it to set permissions and groups on all the files, and run the dbmigrations.
    - To run the dbmigrations, just call `./dbmigrate.sh`.
 It can be run as many times as you want, it keeps track of which sql has been run already.
      It also makes a backup, but only once per call, each call overwrites the last backup.
 Be careful!
 3. Run the `Deploy/publish.sh` script to get the files onto the server.
 This also copies resource files and the dbmigrations scripts (sql and sh)
 4. After modifying to suit your needs, copy the service file to `/etc/systemd/system`, then as a first time install, run `sudo systemctl enable contentapi`